Shippable/docs/sources/provision/tutorial/provision-aws-memcached-terraform.md

 #####2b.
 Add `resources` section of the config

-`resources` section holds the config info that is necessary to provision an AWS VPC.
+`resources` section holds the config info that is necessary to provision an Amazon ElastiCache Memcached cluster.
 In this case we have 4 resources defined of type `integration`, `gitRepo`, `state` and `params`.

 Add the following to your **shippable.yml**: